 Eligible not-for-profit organizations with matching funds.

-For full eligibility and application details, see the Capital Projects Sector Guide.
+For full eligibility and application details, see Capital Projects Grants.

 |Maximum grant: $250,000 per year.